comit-network/comit.network/blog/2020-11-19-project-droplet-closing-notes.md

 To build a confidential transaction the receiver needs to create a *blinded address* which is a regular address with an additional public key attached to it.
 This public key is called the *blinding key*.
 The creator of the transaction uses this blinding key to hide the assets and amounts of transaction outputs.

-To hide amounts and asset types Liquid uses Pedersen commitments, a commitment scheme which lets you keep a piece of data secret but commit to it so that you cannot change it later.
+To hide amounts and asset types Elements uses Pedersen commitments, a commitment scheme which lets you keep a piece of data secret but commit to it so that you cannot change it later.
 This may sound similar to hash functions; Pedersen commitments go one step further though and allow for an additional property: commitments can be added up, the sum of the commitment of data data is the same as the commitment of the sums data, e.g. : `C(bf_1, d_1) + C(bf_2, d_2) == C(bf_1 + bf_2, d_1 + d_2)` where `bf_1` and `bf_2` are blinding factors and `d_1` and `d_2` are data .

-For hiding amounts in Liquid, our Pedersen commitments are constructed using elliptic curve (EC) points.
+For hiding amounts in Elements, our Pedersen commitments are constructed using elliptic curve (EC) points.
 EC public keys obey the additively homomorphic property as described above.
 With this tool we can replace the integer-based amount (8 bytes) with a 33-byte Pedersen commitment.